sethsec/celerystalk/README.md

 ## Using celerystalk - Some more detail

-1. **Run Nmap or Nessus:**

-   * Nmap: Run nmap against your target(s).
-Required: enable version detection (-sV) and output to XML (-oX filename.xml).
-All other nmap options are up to you.
-Here are some examples:
-     ```
-      nmap target(s) -Pn -p- -sV -oX filename.xml
-      nmap -iL target_list.txt -Pn -sV -oX filename.xml
-     ```
-   * Nessus: Run nessus against your target(s) and export results as a .nessus file

 1. **Configure which tools you'd like celerystalk to execute:** The install script drops a config.ini file in the celerystalk folder.
 The config.ini script is broken up into three sections: